Configuration

 You need at least one Category before adding any events.
 You can use categories to sort events by type, for example, one for sounds, one for visual effects, etc.

-Controls for adding events, editing, moving and deleting the category are shown below the category name when hovering over it.
+Controls for adding events, editing, moving and deleting the category are shown below the category name.

 Events